"Butt-head, I think I'm freaking out."

 - In "100 A.D." after Roger puts some amphetamine droplets in his eyes and eats some expired cheese puffs he hallucinates that Klaus is Garfield in a bowl and Steve is a walrus in a Nazi uniform.

-- The Venture Brothers - Hank accidentally pokes himself with a drug-tipped shoe spike of Molotov Cocktease's, and starts hallucinating, finally attacking his dad with a papier-mache sword.
+- The Venture Bros. - Hank accidentally pokes himself with a drug-tipped shoe spike of Molotov Cocktease's, and starts hallucinating, finally attacking his dad with a papier-mache sword.

-- Regular Show has one of these in "Weekend at Benson's" as the result of Mordecai, Rigby, and Benson drinking a concoction known as "Mississippi Queen", the song of the same name playing during the hallucinations.
+- Regular Show has one of these in "Weekend at Benson's" as the result of Mordecai, Rigby, and Benson drinking a super-spicy concoction known as "Mississippi Queen".
+The song of the same name even plays during the hallucinations.

 - In Gravity Falls, Mabel get these when she eats too much Smile Dip.